 Certifications in Nursing

-This is another great option for those looking to enter the field quickly without need of time and cost of a traditional 4-year degree.
+This is another great option for those looking to enter the field quickly without the need for time and cost of a traditional 4-year degree.
 An LPN/LVN certification is a bit more advanced than the CNA certification, however.
 In fact, in many states, LPNs and LVNs qualify to supervise CNAs.

 If you are already a CNA looking to advance your career or a prospective nurse preparing to eventually become a registered nurse, then this degree is a good option for you.